Homemade-Disaster/ioBroker.netatmo-energy/docs/en/README.md

 <img src="https://github.com/Homemade-Disaster/ioBroker.netatmo-energy/raw/master/docs/img/EnergyAPP_measure.png" alt="settingsLogin" width="80%"/><img src="https://github.com/Homemade-Disaster/ioBroker.netatmo-energy/raw/master/docs/img/EnergyAPP.png" alt="settingsLogin" width="80%"/>

 ## Build structure
-If you start the adapter it will be generating the actual "homes"-environment of your Netatmo Energy APP.
+If you start the adapter, it will be generating the actual "homes"-environment of your Netatmo Energy APP.
-It will automatically be built up the whole homes-structure, and also the actual status of your valves.
+It will automatically be built up the whole homes-structure, and the actual status of your valves.
 Depending on the adapter settings it will refresh theses data after sending an API setthermmode request or an API setroomthermpoint request.

 ## Notifications